-This sets the tone for every workout session they both do, but should they be eating the same thing based on their workout?
+This sets the tone for every workout session they do, but should they eat the same thing based on their workout?
+Is it a good performance meal?
 The simple answer is no.

-There are 2 main factors that will help you determine what is the best food before workout for you.
-They are:
+There are 2 main factors that will help you determine what to eat before a workout.
+You should consider the following:

 - Your goals (performance vs weight management)